 Standard response: 5-15% of our meetings are 8,9,10 out of 10 effective.

-Me: So let me get this straight…. you’re saying that at most 15% of 70% of your work life is effective?
+Me: So let me get this straight… and log in word. you’re saying that at most 15% of 70% of your work life is effective?
 Are you saying then that up to 50% of our work life is unproductive, irrelevant and, without wanting to labour the point too much, a total waste of time?

 Standard response: Guilty smiles, feet shuffling, sideways glances to see who agrees and a growing acknowledgement that the person who leads most of their meetings is probably in the room.